Revisiting an iconic childhood poem, I learned that “Alligator Pie” - isn’t actually a thing. This Alligator Pie Recipe rights that wrong!

 ...
 Says the Canadian, making a pie about a beloeved Canadian poem!

-I flavoured it with some of the same seasonings I could taste in the alligator sausage that I loved so much... but only as an accent.
+The recipe would be flavoured with some of the same seasonings I could taste in the alligator sausage that I loved so much... but only as an accent.

 I didn't want it to be a sausage pie, after all.
 I wanted it to be like the savoury pies I'd grown up with - some meat, some vegetables, a little gravy, and a ton of flavour.